flavours/documentation/docs/reference/index.rst

 add
 ++++

-makes all required changes that is needed to install the addon for the platform.
+Makes all required changes that is needed to install the addon for the platform.
 The actions are fully platform dependent.

-* SHOULD add entry to app.flavour
+* SHOULD add a new entry to the "addons" section in the app.flavour
-* SHOULD

-* the hash function is sha256 hex
+* The hash function MUST be sha256 hex

 remove
 +++++++

-removes the addon, the actions are also fully platform dependent.
+Removes the addon, the actions are also fully platform dependent.
 The remove action is *not* necessarily the opposite of the `add` action, even though the name implies it.
 The action can decide, for the sake of stability or security, to not undo certain changes which should normally be part of a full removal
 The developers of this actions should keep the `remove` action as closely related to the `add` action as possible.